oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 *Use this text for every engagement.
 Do not change.
 Aligned with the Cloud Adoption Framework*

+*Example:*

-The safety of the ACME's Oracle Cloud Infrastructure (OCI) environment and data is the ACME’s priority.
+The safety of the Customer's Oracle Cloud Infrastructure (OCI) environment and data is the priority.

-To following table of OCI Security Best Practices lists the recommended topics to provide a secure foundation for every OCI implementation.
+The following table of OCI Security Best Practices lists the recommended topics to provide a secure foundation for every OCI implementation.
 It applies to new and existing tenancies and should be implemented before the Workload defined in this document will be implemented.

 Workload related security requirements and settings like tenancy structure, groups, and permissions are defined in the respective chapters.

 Any deviations from these recommendations needed for the scope of this document will be documented in chapters below.
-They must be approved by ACME.
+They must be approved by Customer.

-ACME is responsible for implementing, managing, and maintaining all listed topics.
+Customer is responsible for implementing, managing, and maintaining all listed topics.

 <table style="width:25%;">
 <colgroup>